wasp-lang/wasp/web/docs/migration-guides/migrate-from-0-14-to-0-15.md

 ## What's new in 0.15.0?

-Wasp 0.15.0 brings the experimental Typescript SDK and upgrades to some of Wasp's most important dependencies.
+Wasp 0.15.0 brings upgrades to some of Wasp's most important dependencies.
 Let's see what's new.

-### TS SDK for Wasp (preview)

-TODO: @sodic has to write this part

 ### Prisma 5